whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ###### Extension Supporting Numbers

-Return to the graphic referenced above and you'll find a the  in the bottom left corner.
-The representations for 1-9 are actually the same as a-i.
+The representations for 1-9 are the same as a-i.
 This number sign # is a "switch" which means that all of the following "letters", up to the next space, are actually numbers.
 After the space it's assumed that we're back to words/letters unless we see another number switch.

 ##### Project process